Context and Scope

 Testable concerns

-For both approaches we had usability concerns, mostly about users finding the correct setting.
+For both approaches we had usability concerns, mostly about users finding their way and being able to complete the action.
 For this we decided to test both approaches in a remote usability testing.

 1. email